denten-books/plain-text/2-chapter.md

 archive literature as text and document.
 I begin with several propositions
 then: one that the literary field, understood in broad terms, is expanding, and two, that with a quantitative expansion comes qualitative change in the material makeup of the literary field.
-Where I start with a top-down, theoretical reconceptualization of literature as an epistemological category, I end with a bottom-up media history that traces the passage of pixel into text.
+Where this chapter begins with a top-down, theoretical reconceptualization of literature as an epistemological category, it ends with a bottom-up media history that traces the passage of pixel into text.

 When surveying the introductory literature on literature, the reader will invariably find a version of Said's "fundamental irreconcilability" position.